csiro-mlai/dl_hpc_starter_pack/README.md

 │    └── utils.py                  - small utility definitions.
 │
 │
+│
+│
+├──  task
+│    │
+│    └── TASK_NAME     - name of the task, e.g., cifar10.
+│        └── config    - .yaml configuration files for a model.
+│        └── models    - .py modules that contain pytorch_lightning.LightningModule definitions that represent models.
+│        └── stages.py - training and testing stages for a task.
+│
+│
+│
+│
 ├──  main.py - main.py does the following:
 │               1.
 Reads command line arguments using argparse.
 │               2.
 Imports the 'stages' function for the task from task/TASK_NAME/stages.py.
 │               3.
 Loads the specified configuration .yaml for the job from task/TASK_NAME/config.
 │               4.
 Submits the job (the configuration + 'stages') to the cluster manager (or runs it locally if 'submit' is false).
+│
+│
 │
 │
 ├──  requirements.txt - Packages required by the library (pip install -r requirements.txt).